 Additionally, it is also decided that the provisions of section 100BA and rule 1 of the tenth schedule will not be applicable on the non-resident Pakistanis.
 Those who possess a Pakistan Origin Card (POC), or National ID Card for Overseas Pakistanis (NICOP) are included in this category, given that those transactions come under the horizon of sections 236C and 236K of the Ordinance, which are related to governing the purchase or sale of real estate in Pakistan.

 This has been made possible by considering the fact that when a person receives a foreign salary or paycheck, then that person already has to pay a tax on that amount.
 So, exempting them for paying tax on immovable properties in Pakistan seems fair.
 Furthermore, a resident who is paying the taxes but earns through a foreign source, is granted an equal amount of money.

 These people are earning in dollars or pounds so for them, it is relatively easier to purchase real estate in the country.
-Even a person who is earning a moderate amount of income can still afford to invest here due to the exchange rate and international value of rupee as well.
-Hence, providing benefits to this sector of the country can actually help in alleviating the financial status of the country.
+Even a person who is earning a moderate amount of income can still afford to invest here due to the exchange rate and international value of the rupee.
+Hence, providing benefits to this sector of the country can help alleviate the country’s financial status.
 Redemption of advance taxes will prove to be a motivating factor for them to invest in real estate in their own country.
-The reason for investing could be numerous including investment purpose, generating a source of side income, building a house for their families, and so on.
-But the ultimate benefit will be of the country.
+The reason for investing could be numerous, including investment purposes, generating a source of side income, building a house for their families, and so on.
+But the ultimate benefit will be for the country.
 Therefore, more such steps should be taken for further improvement.

 For more informative blogs, follow Sapphire Blogs.